 Radar and communications technologies are much improved since the original Distant Early Warning (DEW) and Pine Tree Line radar chains were deployed in the 1950s as part of the first generation of Ballistic Missile early warning (BMEWS) systems.
-Now the radars can be be fewer in number and they do not require 24 hour a day/seven day a week “manning” to keep them running.
+Now the radars can be fewer in number and they do not require 24 hour a day/seven day a week “manning” to keep them running.
 But even though technology makes operations simpler and less costly in personnel, there is still a steep (and complicated) bill to be paid just to “see” what it is that we need to “measure.”

 Northern Canada is a hard place to conduct electronic/radio/radar operations.
 The atmospheric effects that produce the startlingly beautiful aurora borealis …

 … also make radio propagation (which includes radar ~ it’s just another form of radio) very difficult.
 Things that work well below the Arctic Circle often will not work above it, and things that work in the High Arctic often have trouble crossing the “auroral zone” boundary.
-To make matters worse, the simplest and cheapest satellite systems (those in geostationary or geosynchronous orbit (at an altitude of 35,786 kilometers)) cannot communicate with sites (like CFS Alert) that are above their theoretical “horizon” of 81° (but a more useful, practical horizon limit is actually around 75°) …
+To make matters worse, the simplest and cheapest satellite systems (those in geostationary or geosynchronous orbit (at an altitude of 35,786 kilometres)) cannot communicate with sites (like CFS Alert) that are above their theoretical “horizon” of 81° (but a more useful, practical horizon limit is actually around 75°) …

 … nor can radars mounted on satellites in geostationary orbit provide coverage over the Norther approaches to Canada.

 Satellites operating in Low Earth Orbit can provide constant (24/7) coverage over the entire surface of the earth, but the Iridium system, for example, which consists of 66 satellites in six orbital “planes” of 11 satellites each, (it was originally thought that 77 would be needed, hence the name Iridium) can provide the coverage but, back circa 1995 Motorola spent several billion dollars to build and launch Iridium ~ the sum was, probably, almost equal to the entire Canadian defence budget in that year.
-Doing real time electronic/radar/radio based surveillance over Canada’s vast, Northern landmass is a complex and costly business.
-But complex or not, costly or not, it has to be done and it has to be done well ~ “it” being to do near real time surveillance over ALL of Canada’s landmass, over our coastal waters and the maritime approaches to Canada, and in the airspace over both.
-That (full coverage and “near real time”) is one qualitative and quantitative measure we can recommend to the Defence Review study team.
-That will likely require a mix of terrestrial, undersea and space based systems, active and passive, some staffed, on site, others remotely operated … but that is for experts to decide, not us.
+Doing real-time electronic/radar/radio-based surveillance over Canada’s vast, Northern landmass is a complex and costly business.
+But complex or not, costly or not, it has to be done and it has to be done well ~ “it” being to do near real-time surveillance over ALL of Canada’s landmass, over our coastal waters and the maritime approaches to Canada, and in the airspace over both.
+That (full coverage and “near real-time”) is one qualitative and quantitative measure we can recommend to the Defence Review study team.
+That will likely require a mix of terrestrial, undersea and space-based systems, active and passive, some staffed, on-site, others remotely operated … but that is for experts to decide, not us.
 It will also require some sorts of control and management centres (staff and facilities) and ongoing, life cycle, maintenance and support ~ more costs.
 This is not negotiable … unless our sovereignty is negotiable; nor is it discretionary because we cannot identify, intercept and interdict what we cannot “see” in the first place.

 Identify, Intercept and Interdict